Top Bunion Products To Help Avoid Surgery

 2. Proper Footwear

-Tight-fitting footwear is huge cause of bunions and will make existing bunions feel even more painful.
+Tight-fitting footwear is a huge cause of bunions and will make existing bunions feel even more painful.

 Shoes with a wide, round toe box will allow your forefoot and toes to spread naturally and not be squeezed by the sides of the shoe.
 If you have a wider foot, look for footwear brands that offer shoes in multiple widths.